-Nevertheless, if you do apply for the Delta Reserve cards, the 80,000 Delta SkyMiles will be enough for at least six one-way transcontinental WestJet flights within Canada, which is still an excellent return on the US$550 annual fee.
+Nevertheless, if you do roll the dice on the Delta Reserve cards, the 80,000–85,000 Delta SkyMiles will be enough for at least six one-way transcontinental WestJet flights within Canada, which is still a very strong return on the US$550 annual fee.

 After the First Year: Downgrade to the Amex US Delta Blue Card

 With US credit cards, it’s important to consider the long-term strategy for each card that you sign up for.